 Today’s post is a repost from over a year ago — however, due to this busy time of year, I honestly can’t think of a better message to share with you today!

 Over the years, I’m sure the number of times I’ve said “that’s good enough” is astounding.
 I catch myself saying it ALL THE TIME — and honestly, I’m not sure that’s such a bad thing.

-Although I’m always striving for “better”, I also know that “perfect” is unattainable.
-So “good enough” is often the place I find myself at — better, faster, cleaner, kinder, stronger, wiser, more organized, more efficient, than before — but still plenty of room for growth.
+Although I’m always striving for “better”, I also know that perfection is unattainable.
+So “good enough” is often the place I find myself at — better, faster, cleaner, kinder, stronger, wiser, more organized, more efficient than before — but still plenty of room for growth.

 I immediately fell in love with that quote and started reciting it to myself over and over again — obviously, it stuck with me!

 I could, but I’m not.

 Not because those things aren’t important to me — simply because I only have 24 hours a day to do everything I want and need to do.
 So instead of doing one or two things 100%, I do a lot of things at 85%… and that’s “good enough” for me!

 Seriously.
 I’m not trying to be silly or flippant.
 I know full well that there are many things I do each day that I have not given 100% time, effort, and energy towards; but that extra 15% is going to something else that’s probably more important or more pressing at the time.